 The island is actually a privately-owned preservation project that for 150 years has been largely successful, save for the constant threat of outside influence.

 King Kamehameha’s Promise

-Niihau’s transition to the “Forbidden Island” began in 1864 when Scottish widower Elizabeth McHutchison Sinclair purchased the island from Hawaiian monarch, King Kamehameha IV, for $10,000 in gold, for ranching purposes.
+Niihau’s transition to the “Forbidden Island” began in 1864 when Scottish widower Elizabeth McHutchison Sinclair purchased the island for ranching purposes from the Hawaiian monarch, King Kamehameha IV, for $10,000 in gold.

-“My great-grandmother purchased the island from the monarchy and it’s been virtually unchanged since that date by my family,” Bruce Robinson, the great-grandson of Eliza Sinclair, reported.
+“My great-grandmother purchased the island from the monarchy and it’s been virtually unchanged since that date by my family,” said Bruce Robinson, the great-grandson of Eliza Sinclair.
 “We’ve tried to maintain the request of the King when it was turned over.
 We maintain the island for the people and continue to work it as he had.”